Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 Here’s the honest truth: most black darter tetras will not eat flake food, pellets, or other prepared dry foods.
 Some individuals may learn to accept crushed high-quality pellets over time, but you should not count on it.
 If you aren’t willing to provide live or frozen foods on a regular basis, this is not the right fish for you.
 The good news is that a properly maintained leaf litter bed will support a population of infusoria and microorganisms that the fish will graze on between feedings.

-Feeding frequency: Once or twice daily, offering only what can be consumed within a few minutes.
+Feeding frequency: Once or twice daily, offering only what is consumed within a few minutes.
 These are small fish with high metabolisms, so consistent feeding with appropriately sized foods is important.

 Breeding & Reproduction